GSA-TTS/identity-dev-docs/_pages/support.md

 * Clarification about something in our developer docs
 * Any errors being returned by Login.gov during authentication
 * Suspected fraudulent activity / RISC notifications
-* Troubles with redirecting back to your application / SP
+* Troubles with redirecting back to your application / Service Provider
 * Trouble reading or receiving expected user attributes
-* Users being unable to sign into production SP (these are top priority to resolve, assuming it is related to Login.gov)
+* Users being unable to sign into production Service Provider (these are top priority to resolve, assuming it is related to Login.gov)
 * Feedback you want to share about your experience using the developer docs / dashboard (we are always looking to improve)
 * Any bugs you encounter in the dashboard or developer docs (broken links, user management issues, etc)
 </div>
   </div>
   <h3 class="usa-accordion__heading">
     <button class="usa-accordion__button" aria-controls="issues-we-cannot-help-with">
       Issues We Cannot Help With